sassoftware/accessibility-advisor-docs/README.md

 includes the applicable WCAG criteria and the count of violations of this type.
 When expanded, the individual instances are listed and they contain the following information:

-* A **Copy Information** button, which copies the textual details of the violation to the clipboard.
-The screenshot is not copied.
+* A **Copy Information** button, which copies the details of the violation to the clipboard.
 * A screenshot of the element with the violation, if the element is in the current viewport.
 Otherwise, there is a message stating "No screen shot available".
 * Problem: A high level description of the problem that was detected.